serverpod/serverpod_docs/docs/05-concepts/05-database/08-sort.md

 );
 ```

+In the example we fetch all companies and sort them by the number of employees.

-The count can also be filtered with a condition.
-In the next example, the companies are sorted by the number of employees with the role of 'developer':
+The count used for sorting can also be filtered using a sub-filter.

 ```dart
 var companies = await Company.db.find(